 And here I was starting to put patients on low-carb, high-fat diets to help them lose weight.

 Back then I had bought into the lipid hypothesis and truly believed excess cholesterol did indeed lead to heart disease.
 As a consequence, I was a little squeamish about putting people who might actually be at risk for heart disease on the diet.
-I had read the biochemistry texts, and I knew that insulin stimulated HMG Co-A reductase, the rate limiting enzyme in the cholesterol synthesis pathway; and I also knew that glucagon (insulins counter regulatory hormone) inhibited that same enzyme.
+I had read the biochemistry texts, and I knew that insulin stimulated HMG Co-A reductase, the rate limiting enzyme in the cholesterol synthesis pathway; and I also knew that glucagon (insulin’s counter regulatory hormone) inhibited that same enzyme.
 So, in theory, lowering insulin and increasing glucagon with diet should work to treat elevated cholesterol.
 But, knowing those things theoretically didn’t really give me a whole lot of solace when it came to taking care of real flesh and blood patients who were entrusting their well being to me.
-(The picture at the top left of this post is one of the handouts I used in my early practice to demonstrate the many effects of too much insulin.)
+(The picture below is one of the handouts I used in my early practice to demonstrate the many effects of too much insulin.)

 Stupidly, when I started on the diet myself, I didn’t check my own labs, so I didn’t really know what happened to me.
 The patients that I did put on the diet were typically women who were premenopausal (a group who rarely develop heart disease), so I didn’t worry about them.
 I checked everyones lab work, but no one’s was really out of whack lipid-wise at the start of the diet, so I didn’t have a lot to go on data-wise.
 The few who did have minimally elevated cholesterol tended to lower it over the first six weeks (I rechecked everyone at six weeks), so I figured the theoretical underpinnings of the diet were okay.
 But I was still uneasy.